 The dual degree program in French Studies prepares students for careers in international law, especially careers in which knowledge of French law and legal traditions is important.
 It is of special interest to students who wish to continue an undergraduate interest in French society and culture while preparing for a professional career in law.

 For more information, please contact Jenne Hebert, French Studies Graduate Student Affairs Coordinator, by phone at (212) 998-8685 or email at Jenne.Herbert@nyu.edu.
-At the Law School, please contact Amy Chu, Senior Director of Academic Services, at 212-998-6020.
+For questions regarding academics or the J.D. program at the School of Law, students are invited to contact Amy Chu, Senior Director of Academic Services and Registration (firstname.lastname@example.org or 212-998-6020).
+For questions regarding admission to the J.D. program, please contact the Office of J.D.
+Admissions at email@example.com or 212-998-6020.

 You may also visit the Institute of French Studies website or contact: